Jacques Lacan: Theory of psychoanalysis

-Social psychologist, psychoanalyst, and humanistic philosopher Erich Fromm rejected Lacan's view on psychonalysis whereby "true psychoanalysis is founded on the relation between man and talk [parole]," and denounced the reduction of analysis to "a pure and simple exchange of words," arguing that the relation is instead about an "exchange of signs."
+Social psychologist, psychoanalyst, and humanistic philosopher Erich Fromm rejected Lacan's view on psychoanalysis whereby "true psychoanalysis is founded on the relation between man and talk [parole]," and denounced the reduction of analysis to "a pure and simple exchange of words," arguing that the relation is instead about an "exchange of signs."
 Fromm supports "clarity and unambiguity" in the communication with others (autrui) and opposes the Lacanian "wordplay [that] is associated with the provision of meaning."
 Freudian and Lacanian psychoanalyst Élisabeth Roudinesco, in her biography of Lacan, writes that she found some writings of her subject "incomprehensible", as also recorded by Maurice Merleau-Ponty, Claude Lévi-Strauss, and Martin Heidegger.

 Former Lacan student Didier Anzieu, in a 1967 article titled "Against Lacan," described him as a "danger" because he kept his students tied to an "unending dependence on an idol, a logic, or a language," by holding out the promise of "fundamental truths" to be revealed "but always at some further point ...and only to those who continued to travel with him."
 According to Sherry Turkle, these attitudes are "representative of how most members of the Association talk about Lacan."
 (Note: When the French Society of Psychoanalysis requested official recognition from and affiliation with the Association Psychanalytique Internationale (International Psychoanalytical Association) in 1959, the API demanded the sidelining of Jacques Lacan as a didactician.
 Two currents of the Société Française de Psychanalyse (French Society of Psychoanalysis) then stood opposed to each other: one, which became the majority in the SFP in November 1963, was led by Daniel Lagache; while a second current, which became the minority, brought together the supporters of Jacques Lacan.)

 By 1977, Lacan was declaring that he was not "too keen" (French: pas chaud-chaud) to claim that "when one practices psychoanalysis, one knows where one goes", stating that "psychoanalysis, like every other human activity, undoubtedly participates in abuse.
 One does as if one knows something."